Find Support Groups

 - GLBT National Help Center at 1-888-843-4564 (adults) and 1-800-246-7743 (adolescents) Provides telephone and e-mail peer counseling as well as information and resources.

 - Hazelden offers a helpful question and answers section for friends and family members who care about someone who has an alcohol or substance abuse problem.
-They also offer an extensive separate website that focuses on co-occurring disorders (when someone has both a mental health condition and an alcohol or substance abuse condition)

 - Job Accommodation Network (JAN) is a service provided by the U.S. Department of Labor's Office of Disability Employment Policy.
-JAN's mission is to faciitate the employment and retention of workers with disabilities by providing employers, employment providers, people with disabilities, their family members and other interested parties with information on job accommodations, entrepreneurship, and related subjects.
+JAN's mission is to facilitate the employment and retention of workers with disabilities by providing employers, employment providers, people with disabilities, their family members and other interested parties with information on job accommodations, entrepreneurship, and related subjects.

 - National Center for PTSD offers "Returning from the War Zone: A Guide for Families of Military Personnel"